 1. How will COVID-19 affect my pet and your services?

 Safety has always has been my number one concern for the pets and families I am privileged to work with.

 COVID-19 update: We are OPEN.
 Please read my blog post regarding the coronavirus and how it affects your dogs and cats.
 Also, how my Phone/Video consultations can help you tremendously and why it is essential to continue dog training, and boarding (with social distancing).

-2. Do I need to make an appointment for Dog Training, Dog Boarding, or Dog Daycare, or may I just swing by?
+2. Do I need to make an appointment for Dog Training, Dog Boot Camp, and/or Dog Daycare, or may I just swing by?

 3. Will my dog be accepted for club Membership, Dog Boarding and/or Dog Daycare?

 We evaluate every dog in thorough dog training sessions, interviews, and through an application process.
 Our luxury Dog Boarding and custom-tailored Dog Daycare is for Members only.
 Sophisticated and impeccable dog boarding and dog daycare facilities only allow behaviorally, emotionally, and medically healthy dogs to socialize and develop together to maintain great social skills.

 Our behavior and training-focused Platinum Club Membership accepts many dogs with behavioral problems that are otherwise not suited for traditional dog daycare and dog boarding.
 Contact us today to see how we can help you.

-If your dog is not suited for our premier dog boarding or curated dog daycare we strongly recommend beginning or continuing with private dog behavior modification and training classes to evaluate your dog’s behavior before applying for Membership.
+If your dog is not suited for our premier dog boarding or curated dog daycare we strongly recommend beginning or continuing with private dog board and train to evaluate your dog’s behavior before applying for Membership.

 4. What vaccinations are required and how often?

-Dogs: Need to be current on their vaccinations, flea, and intestinal parasite preventives before arriving at our Dog Boarding, Dog Daycare, and/or Dog Training center.
+Dogs: Need to be current on their vaccinations, flea, and intestinal parasite preventives before arriving at our Dog Boot Camp, Dog Boarding, Dog Daycare, and/or Dog Training center.
 We require Rabies, DHPP (distemper/parvo) & Bordetella vaccines (every 6 months).
 Vaccines must be administered at least 48 hours before visiting our facility.
 We will require vaccination records from your veterinarian.